Fix: Jest Cannot Transform ES Modules — SyntaxError: Cannot use import statement

 | ^Why This Happens

-Jest runs in Node.js, and by default uses CommonJS (require/module.exports).
-When your code or a dependency uses ES module syntax (import/export), Jest can’t parse it without transformation:
+Jest runs in Node.js and by default uses CommonJS (require/module.exports).
+When your code or a dependency uses ES module syntax (import/export), Jest cannot parse it without transformation.
+This is a fundamental architecture issue: Jest was designed before ESM became standard, and its module loading, mocking, and snapshot systems all assume CommonJS semantics.

 - No Babel transform configured — Jest needs